British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 3.3.** Counsel for the defendant may not enter a plea of guilty without the express consent of the defendant.

 **Rule 3.4.** Both parties in a criminal proceeding may only file preliminary motions up to 24 hours before the scheduled trial time.

+**Rule 3.5.** If the Court accepts a Criminal Information in an expedited manner pursuant to Rule 1.4, it shall hold a preliminary hearing to determine probable cause.

+**Rule 3.5.1.** If the Court determines no probable cause to proceed in a preliminary hearing stipulated in Rule 3.5, the Court shall dismiss the case and hold the defendant to no conditions or obligations.

 ### 4. Pleas and Plea Deals